DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL-ref.rst

 ========

-ROUTE, AUTOMATION and SEQUENCE use the same number space, so a FOLLOW(n) command can be used for any of them.
+- ROUTE, AUTOMATION and SEQUENCE use the same ID number space, so a FOLLOW(n) command can be used for any of them.

-Sensors and outputs used by AT/AFTER/SET/RESET/LATCH/UNLATCH refer directly to Arduino pins and those handled by I2C expansion.
+- Sensors and outputs used by AT/AFTER/SET/RESET/LATCH/UNLATCH refer directly to Arduino pins, and those handled by I2C expansion.

-Signals also refer directly to pins and the signal id (for RED/AMBER/GREEN) is is always the same as the red signal pin.
+- Signals also refer directly to pins, and the signal ID (for RED/AMBER/GREEN) is always the same as the RED signal pin.

-(@KEBBIN Servo signals?)
+.. @KEBBIN Servo signals?
 .. @KEBBIN refer to Hal , ask neil

-Signals also refer directly to pins, and the signal ID (for RED/AMBER/GREEN) is is always the same as the red signal pin.

-.. @KEBBIN Servo signals?

-Its OK to use sensor IDs that have no physical item in the layout.
+- Its OK to use sensor IDs that have no physical item in the layout.
 These can only be LATCHed, tested (IF/IFNOT), or UNLATCHed in the scripts.
 If a sensor is latched by the script, it can only be unlatched by the script… so ``AT(35) LATCH(35)`` for example, effectively latches the sensor 35 on when detected once.

 COMMAND REFERENCE